tumelohq/documentation/Instrument_Transparency/README.md

 ## Pre-requisites

-* Must have signed up with tumelo and obtained the credentials for your service user account (see [Getting Started](../Getting_Started/README.md) for further details)
+* Must have signed up with Tumelo and obtained the credentials for your service user account (see [Getting Started](../Getting_Started/README.md) for further details)
 * Your habitat must be subscribed to one or more composite instruments

 ## Definitions